 Photography is already expensive, so I always recommend getting free information from YouTube.

 Now there are so many night photographers that are willing to share their ideas with video tutorials and blog posts.
-Lonely Speck is a great place to start and if you want to get into cleaner night images I also have numerous of videos for free on youtube.

 So save you money and just google anything you need to learn about night photography!